The Stockalper palace in Brig was built in 1671 for Kaspar Jodok von Stockalper.

 Strategically situated town in the southern Swiss Alps.

 The Bernese Oberland begins in Thun.
-It's an atmospheric town on the lake.
-A perfect base for all kinds of day trips.
+It's an atmospheric town on the lake and a perfect base for all kinds of day trips.

 The small town of Bellinzona is famous for its three castles and a good base for day trips all over the Ticino.